CDCgov/prime-reportstream/prime-router/docs/getting-started/Using-an-apple-silicon-mac.md

 * Vault - a secret store
 * SFTP - an SFTP server
 * FTPS - an FTPS server
-* soap-webservice - SOAP web service emulator* MockServer - A web server mocking tool for Redox
+* soap-webservice - SOAP web service emulator

 You can take down these services by running `./gradlew composeDown` or `docker-compose down` command.
 For now, leave these services running and open up a new terminal session.